 "Behaviour in the human being is sometimes a defence, a way of concealing motives and thoughts, as language can be a way of hiding your thoughts and preventing communication."When reading someone's hands and arms, legs and feet, or face, you must try to accumulate a congruence of body cues before making a judgement.
 It is the opposite when detecting a liar.

 (American psychologist Abraham Maslow, 1908–1970)

 We're All Great LiarsThe "training course" for liars is pretty comprehensive.
 We are all taught to lie from an early age, predominantly for social convention.
 At six, we put on that fake smile for the auntie who smells of cats.
 Just a few years later, we're all experts at showing surprise and delight at presents as the buyer watches us unwrap.
 Then, we're pretending to like food we'd rather not eat to appease the cook.
 And, a few years after that, we're telling our boss that his suit doesn't make him look like a pimp.
 They're just the white lies.
 We'll have woven dozens of "black" ones into our lives too by then.
 However, the cards aren't stacked wholly in favour of the liars.
 There's one key point in the detectors' favour.
 The severity of the lie is directly proportional to the strength of the signals given off.
-This means that if a person is delivering, or being quizzed about, a serious lie (i.e., one leading to severe consequences if detected), he is far more likely to exhibit observable signs, particularly of the fight or flight response.
+This means that if a person is delivering, or being quizzed about, a serious lie (i.e., one leading to severe consequences if detected), they are far more likely to exhibit observable signs, particularly of the fight or flight response.

 (American author Clifton Fadiman, 1904–1999)